Dylan09231/CSCI490/README.md

 As a student trader with little experience, I want an easy to use, intuitive, user interface.

-As a trader, coin to dollar cost equiavlents.
+As a trader, I want to be able to search for a stock by name to view information about it.

 As a trader, I want a portfolio section with detailed information about my trades.